 - Stir the mixture constantly over medium heat with a wooden spatula, scraping the bottom as you stir until the mixture thickens and coats the spatula.

 - Pour the remaining 1 cup heavy cream into a large bowl and set the strainer on the top.

 - Pour the custard through the strainer and stir into the cream.
 Stir until cool over an ice bath.

-- Chill the mixture in the refrigerator, then freeze it in your ice cream maker according to manufacturer’s instructions.
+- Chill the mixture in the refrigerator for about an hour, then freeze it in your ice cream maker according to manufacturer’s instructions.